 Does this mean that you can’t have a guide if you don’t pay for it?
 No!
 Luckily, there are free guides in many cities that allow you to benefit from the advantages of visiting with a local, but without paying for it.

 There are at least 3 websites you can use to get a free guide:

 - Japan National Tourism Organization: They have a list of several volunteer guides throughout Japan, so you will definitely find what you need no matter what itinerary you picked

 - Tokyo Free Guide: They have 2 types of services.
 The Tokyo Free Guide (TFG) where the guide assists you for one day or half a day.
 There’s no fee for TFG service, but you’ll have to pay for the transportation, food, entries to parks, etc of the guide.
-The other service are the Tokyo Greeters where the guide assist you for 2 or 3 hours and you take a walking tour (no transports) to visit free places.
+The other service is the Tokyo Greeters where the guide assists you for 2 or 3 hours and you take a walking tour (no transport) to visit free places.

 Keep in mind that free guides aren’t always available and you have to book in advance to maximize your chances of finding one.

 Bring a Japanese Phrasebook

 If you don’t have the means to hire a guide or to find one available for free, you have to do the things on your own but don’t worry because there are plenty of tips to help you out.